shaisachs/shaisachs.github.io/_posts/2017-01-22-serving-consumers-in-the-api-economy.md

 ## Goals
 Most importantly: what are the goals of an API consumption service?
 What do consumers want?
 Here are the use cases that seem most viable to me.

 * **Manage costs**.
-It's easy to write API consumption consumption that leads to unexpectedly huge bills.
+It's easy to write API consumption code that leads to unexpectedly huge bills.
 Consumers want warnings as their usage approaches certain limits, and maybe even smart analytics to suggest more economical consumption patterns.
 Wouldn't it be great (as a consumer) to know that if you just reschedule your API calls a bit, you could cut your bills in half?
 * **Security**.
 Consumers need to manage their credentials in a way that grants access only to the developers who need them, with some credentials less tightly guarded than others (think about credentials for a sandbox or development environment, as opposed to credentials for a production environment).
 These needs are not all that different from enterprise password management, and my guess is that many consumers use enterprise password management for API credentials in a pinch.
 But the two services are different, and there are sure to be pain points in this approach: for example, systematically separating production and development credentials, segmenting credentials by tenancy, etc.
 * **Monitoring**.
 Consumers want to know when the APIs they need are not working, breaking contracts unexpectedly, or merely slow.
 All of these incidents can cause pain - often very expensive pain - for end users.